Back in 2020, I needed a solution to do my training at home because all of the gyms were under lockdown. All I had is a kettlebell.

-I wasn’t doing it every day.
+Of course, I wasn’t doing it every day.
 It started literally from a self-experiment.
-And after noticing I can do more reps until I feel this forearm burn I was carry on.
+And after noticing I can do more reps until I feel my forearms burn, I was carrying on.

 I wanted to work on my back muscles, traps, and shoulders.

-Of course, I can do bodyweight exercises like push-ups, sit-ups, burpees, or squats.
-I can put on a P90X or T25 and just perform a “whole-body” without.
-Which is what I used to do in the past.
+- I could put on a P90X or T25 and perform a “whole-body” workout , which is what I used to do in the past.

 The thing about swings is this is a dynamic hip hinge movement.
 This means it is working the same way as deadlifts or rowing on the Hydrow or ergometer (but is less taxing on the body).

 This alone will help to fire up much more of the muscle fibers, which will lead to better muscle “glute” activation.